Skip to main content

-Skipping a day at school or a lecture at uni seemed inconsequential at the time, but skiving work isn’t quite as harmless!
+Skipping a day at school or a lecture at university seemed inconsequential at the time, but skiving work isn’t quite as harmless!

-When an employee fails to turn up to work for whatever reason, you face an immediate, unexpected staff shortage.
-If the absent employee plays a critical role in running your business - maybe they’re the head chef or the only key holder for the shift - then you’re stuck.
+When an employee is AWOL from work and fails to turn up for whatever reason, you face an immediate, unexpected staff shortage.
+If the absent employee plays a critical role in running your business (maybe they’re the head chef or the only key holder for the shift), then you’re stuck.

-Your only option is to desperately ring your other employees and plead them to work the shift at zero notice.
+If the employee who's AWOL from work is seemingly ghosting your phonecalls, your only option is to desperately ring your other employees and plead with them to work the shift at zero notice.
 If that doesn’t work, you might not even be able to open your business at all for that shift.

 Even if you can cope without the absent employee for the day, there’s still the thorny issue of discipline – if and when the employee returns from their unauthorised absence.

-When an employee goes AWOL, your response will depend on many factors.
-First of all, what’s the reason for your employee’s no show?
+When an employee goes AWOL from work, your response will depend on many factors.
+First of all, what’s the reason for your employee’s no-show?

-- Unauthorised holiday.
-In this case, the employee had a leave request for the day in question denied.
+• Unauthorised holiday.
+In this case, the employee had a leave request for the day in question that was denied.
 The employee may already have had flights, accommodation and other plans booked, so they took the time off anyway.

-- They’ve quit.
-Instead of handing in their notice, the employee simply stops turning up to work.
+• They’ve quit.
+Instead of handing in their notice, the employee has simply stopped showing up for work.

 To keep things fair, you need to tackle each scenario in the same way – but only initially!